 The information disclosed under Article 20 shall:

-Prominently display the description of the environmental or social characteristic or the sustainable investment objective;
+Prominently display a concise description of the environmental or social characteristics in case of products in accordance with Article 8 of Regulation (EU) No XXXX/2019 or the sustainable investment objectives in case of financial products in accordance with Article 9 of Regulation (EU) No XXXX/2019;

-Allow the easy identification of the methodologies and sustainability indicators used to reach the environmental or social characteristic for Article 8 products or sustainable investment objectives or Article 9 products; and
+Allow the easy identification of the methodologies and sustainability indicators used to reach the environmental or social characteristics for products in accordance with Article 8 Regulation (EU) No XXXX/2019 or products with sustainable investment objectives in accordance with Article 9; and

 Provide hyperlinks or electronic files for download containing the information referred to under Article 8,9 or 11 of Regulation (EU) No XXXX/2019.

-For products under Article 8(1)(b) or 9(1), the information under paragraph 1 should include a reference to the relevant reference benchmark and how it aligns with the environmental or social characteristic or sustainable investment objectives.
+The information under paragraph 1 should include a reference to the relevant reference benchmark and how it aligns with the environmental or social characteristics in case of products subject to Article 8 of Regulation (EU) No XXXX/2019. or sustainable investment objectives in case of products subject Article 9 of Regulation (EU) No XXXX/2019. .

-For a financial product described in Article 9(3) of Regulation (EU) No XXXX/2019 that has as its objective sustainable investments and the reduction in carbon emissions, the information published under Article 10 of Regulation (EU) No XXXX/2019 shall also provide specific reference to the relevant EU Climate Transition Benchmark or EU Paris-aligned Benchmark.
+For a financial product referred to in Article 9(3) of Regulation (EU) No XXXX/2019 which has designated a reference benchmark that has as its objective sustainable investments and the reduction in carbon emissions, the information published under Article 10 of Regulation (EU) No XXXX/2019 shall also provide specific reference to the relevant EU Climate Transition Benchmark or EU Paris-aligned Benchmark.

+Financial market participants can also mention any complementary information regarding the product’s investment strategy, which they would deem relevant, provided that such information is consistent with the information disclosed under Chapter III and that the information complies with the requirements applicable to pre-contractual information set out in Chapter III.

+Article XX Additional rules applicable to products designated in Article 9(3)

+1. Where a financial product referred to under Article 9(3) of Regulation (EU) No XXXX/2019 designates a reference benchmark, the financial market participant shall, in addition to the information requirements set out in Article 18, disclose how it ensures that the reference benchmark is an EU Climate Transition Benchmark or EU Paris-aligned Benchmark under Chapter 3a of Title III of Regulation (EU) No 2016/1011.

+2. Where a financial product referred to under Article 9(3) of Regulation (EU) No XXXX/2019 does not designate a reference benchmark, information required under Article 15 shall be supplemented with information on how the continued effort of attaining the objective of reducing carbon emissions is ensured in view of achieving the long-term global warming targets of the Paris Climate Agreement.

+In particular, the financial market participant shall explain how the financial product complies with the relevant methodological requirements set out in Articles 19a, 19b and 19c of Regulation (EU) No 2016/1011

-CHAPTER V Periodic product disclosure under Article 11 of Regulation (EU) No XXXX/2019
+CHAPTER V Product disclosure in periodic reports pursuant to Article 11 of Regulation (EU) No XXXX/2019

 Article 22 General principles for periodic disclosures

-The information to be disclosed pursuant to Article 11 of Regulation (EU) No XXXX/2019 shall be consistent with the requirements applicable to pre-contractual information set out in Chapter III.
+1. The information to be disclosed pursuant to Article 11 of Regulation (EU) No XXXX/2019 shall be consistent with the requirements applicable to pre-contractual information set out in Chapter III.

+2. Where possible, financial market participants shall use annual average performance calculation for the periodic disclosure.
+Where quantitative disclosures are made, the figures shall include, where possible, a relative measure, such as impact per euro or per million euro invested.

 Article 23 Presentation of periodic disclosure under Article 11